Please wait a few moments while we replace your file.

 The file was successfully replaced.

-I am on academic sabbatical during academic year 2013-2014.
+I am on sabbatical during academic year 2013-2014.
 I will return to full teaching duties at the University of Denver in September 2014.

 Nadia Kaneva is an Associate Professor in the Department of Media, Film, and Journalism Studies at the University of Denver.
 She holds a PhD in Media Studies from the University of Colorado at Boulder, an MA in Advertising from Syracuse University, and a BA in Journalism and Mass Communication from the American University in Bulgaria.